 City residents can place everything together loose in the green recycling cart, including mixed paper, newspapers, magazines, cut up cardboard, junk mail, and other recyclable papers along with commingled items - metal food/beverage cans, all plastic bottles and tubs, and glass bottles.
 All recyclables must be placed inside the green recycling cart.

-Advanced Disposal Service currently accepts plastic types 1 through 7.
+GFL Environmental Service currently accepts plastic types 1 through 7.
 In order to determine the number on your plastic container, turn the product over and look for the recycling symbol, a triangle with a number from 1 to 7 inside.
 That number is the Resin Identification Code, or RIC.
 Each number represents a different type of plastic.

 Products labeled Code 1 and Code 2 typically include milk, soft drink and soda bottles; plastics from cereal boxes; containers for salad dressing, vegetable oil, and peanut butter; oven-ready meal trays; butter and margarine tubs; and containers for laundry detergent and some household cleaners.
 Products labeled with Code 4 and Code 5 typically include squeezable bottles, bread wrappers, frozen food bags, dry cleaning bags, yogurt containers, syrup bottles, ketchup bottles, some straws, and prescription bottles.

 Products labeled with Code 3, 6, or 7 typically include window cleaner and dish-washing detergent bottles, some shampoo bottles, cooking oil bottles, clear food packaging, plastics used in most blister packs, disposable coffee cups, polystyrene, plastic egg cartons, aspirin bottles, and compact disc cases.

 Code 6 is accepted only in the clear form, not the foam.
 Therefore, Styrofoam in not accepted at this time.